Syracuse halts fraternity activities after student reports being called racist slur on campus

 In other racially-charged incidents at Syracuse, cars parked on campus have been defaced with racist symbols and anti-Asian and anti-Semitic graffiti.
 Now, university public safety cars are parked outside various dorms and buildings where these incidents occurred.

+But that didn't stop another incident from occurring Monday, when the university's Department of Public Security announced it was investigating "racist graffiti using language that is derogatory to African Americans" on the fifth floor of a residence hall.

 Students have held peaceful protests like sit-ins to demand a different punishment for the perpetrators.
 The students' list of demands for university officials includes allocating $1 million to create new curriculum on diversity issues.
-They've given the university a deadline of Wednesday.
+They've given the university a Wednesday deadline.

 This is not the first time the university has dealt with disturbing acts on campus.
 In 2018, video surfaced showing members of the Theta Tau fraternity making racist, sexist and anti-Semitic remarks.
 The fraternity was expelled and all 18 students involved were suspended, according to CBS New York.